Dodge Durango: Engines

 The third-generation Durango features four engines.
 The base engine is a new 3.6-liter V6 engine producing 290 hp and 260 lbft of torque at 4,800 rpm; 90% of peak torque is available from 1,600 to 6,400 rpm.
 The Pentastar V6 engine is backed by a Mercedes W5A580 five-speed automatic, with Chrysler's controls and the driver-interactive control.
 Since 2014, Dodge had exclusively used the ZF eight-speed gearbox in two versions in the Durango.
 All V8's have the ZF 8HP, with all V6s using the Chrysler-built 850re version of the ZF 8HP.
 The 5.7-liter Hemi VVT V8 returned with 360 hp and 390 lbft of torque, which features the 545RFE five-speed automatic.
 The Hemi V8 also comes with a "fuel-saver" (cylinder deactivation) mode.
 This feature is primarily used when the vehicle is cruising at constant speeds on level ground.
 In 2021, a supercharged 6.2-liter Hemi V8 was introduced for the SRT Hellcat trim level.
 The supercharged 6.2 L Hemi V8 along with the Durango SRT Hellcat trim level was discontinued for the 2022 model year as the engine was unable to be modified further to comply with more stringent automotive emissions requirements.
 However, emissions changes were adopted for the 2023 model year that allowed the SRT Hellcat trim to return.
+The 6.4-liter Hemi returned for the 2026 model year in the R/T 392 model.